python/cpython/Doc/library/curses.rst

 .. function:: killchar()

-   Returns the user's current line kill character.
+   Return the user's current line kill character.
 Under Unix operating systems this is a property of the controlling tty of the curses program, and is not set by the curses library itself.

 .. function:: longname()

-   Returns a string containing the terminfo long name field describing the current terminal.
+   Return a string containing the terminfo long name field describing the current terminal.
 The maximum length of a verbose description is 128 characters.
 It is defined only after the call to :func:`initscr`.